Vooperino/ComfyUI-Dockerized/README.md

 > Running this container under WSL is EXPERIMENTAL.
 > USE IT HIGH CAUTION

+> [!IMPORTANT]
+> This container should work longest if you able to pass GPU to WSL and get Docker working on your WSL

 | WSL Distro    | Supported | Note |
 | :-------- | :------- | :------- |
 | `Ubuntu` | Supported | Ubuntu from MS Store|